tragle/ragle.io/articles/5-world-simulator.md

 * The world simulator starts with its memory uninitialized, so it displays nothing to its first viewer.
 You may think of this output as emptiness and void, like the beginning of the universe.

 * After this, the world simulator loads a file from disk.
 The file contains a shuffled list of all, or almost all, nouns in the English language.
-This represents all things that will ever be.
+This represents all things that will ever exist.

 * The next viewer sees the word at the top of the list, representing the life of that thing.
 The world simulator deletes this word from the file, representing its destruction.

-* The items on the list are unique, so each viewer becomes the first and last person to see that thing.
+* The list has no duplicate items, so each viewer becomes the first and last person to see that thing.
 The world simulator imposes no limits on how many things a single person may view and destroy.
 It produces a new thing each time, and it produces it exactly once.

 * When the list of things has nothing left on it, the world simulator crashes.